HackTheBox — Vaccine

 --os-shell

-Recovering SSH Credentials from PHP
+Recovering Database Credentials

-cat /var/www/html/dashboard.php
+os-shell> cat /var/www/html/dashboard.php

 ssh postgres@<TARGET>

-We’re in as postgres and can grab the user flag.
+It works.
+We have a proper SSH session as postgres and can grab the user flag.

 Privilege Escalation

-Checking sudo Permissions
+Enumerating sudo Permissions

-vi Shell Escape
+Shell Escape via vi

 sudo /bin/vi /etc/postgresql/11/main/pg_hba.conf